Rook and bishop versus rook endgame: Second-rank defense

 The "second-rank defense" is a passive defense with the defending king and rook on a rank or file one over from the edge of the board (e.g. the second or seventh rank or the b- or g-file).
 The method is reliable but it is possible to go wrong, especially if the defending king is near the corner.

-Norri versus Atalik
+Norri versus Atalık

 This 1997 game between Joose Norri and Suat Atalık illustrates the second-rank defense.
 White cannot reach the Cochrane Defense.
 Attempting to get the rook behind the black king would get to a lost Philidor position: 87.Rc8 Rb2+ 88.Kf1 Rf2+ 89.Ke1 Kd3.
 White uses the second-rank defense.
 White alternates his rook between c2 and d2 until Black tries to penetrate.